FlockyChou/vtubing.info/pre-model/conceptualizing-a-character.md

 -----

 ## Collecting Inspirations

+{% include youtube.html id='B_FiUhYe9Dk' %}

 To get started, I would recommend putting together a sort of vision board of some sort, collecting design elements you would want your character to have based on other things you've seen.
-This can be inspirations from other VTubers, anime characters, real life clothing, animals, etc.

-[This video by Zekoz (timestamp relavant)](https://youtu.be/B_FiUhYe9Dk?t=36&si=YJouV6Q_j6MReQTX) briefly goes over how the above would look like.
+This can be inspirations from other VTubers, anime characters, real life clothing, animals, etc. The video above by Zekoz briefly goes over how the above would look like.

 ## Putting It All Together